cdebeunne/phd_notes/README.md

 To read:
 ---
+* ProSLAM: Graph SLAM from a Programmer’s Perspective - Schlegel
 * DTAM: Dense Tracking and Mapping in Real-Time - Davison
-* Panoramic Visual-Inertial SLAM Tightly Coupled with a Wheel Encoder - Jiang
 * Unsupervised Learning of Lidar Features for Use in a Probabilistic Trajectory Estimator - Barfoot
 * Real-time direct dense matching on fisheye images using plane-sweeping stereo - Häne